EsotericSoftware/kryo/README.md

 ## Threading

-Kryo is not thread safe.
+**Kryo is not thread safe.
 Each thread should have its own Kryo, Input, and Output instances.
-Also, the byte[] Input uses may be modified and then returned to its original state during deserialization, so the same byte[] should not be used concurrently in separate threads.
+Also, the byte[] Input uses may be modified and then returned to its original state during deserialization, so the same byte[] "should not be used concurrently in separate threads**.

 ## Logging